Complete characterization of sink-strengths for 1D to 3D mobilities of defect clusters: Bridging between limiting cases with effective sink-strengths calculations: OKMC methods and reference parameterisation

+The first important assumption is that the radius dependencies can be cast into the single parameter $R=R_{A}+R_{B}$, as it appears in the previously established analytical CSS expressions from the companion paper.
+This approximation should be well verified when $R_{A} \simeq R_{B}$.
+If $R_{A} \ll R_{B}$ it can be questioned because, if homotypic reactions are prevented, then there will be a coexistence of zones with high concentrations of A-species with depleted ones while B-species will tend to be evenly spaced.
+As the simplifying assumption on the capture distances happens to be numerically well-validated for $3D-3D$, $1D-3D$ and $1D-1D$ CSSs (figures not shown for brevity) we may not question it much further in the general case.

-Figure \ref{k2_EA@2.0_EB@2.0} presents effective CSS computed from simulation with $(E_{A}=2\ eV,E_{B}=2\ eV)$ at various concentrations.
-With both rotation energies as high as $2\ eV$ at $573\ K$, the particles will have a very large mean-free path before rotation compared to box size, so they can safely be treated as purely 1D-mobile and thus comparison with the analytical $\kappa^2_{1D-1D}$ is relevant.
-For each $R$ value, the linear relation between $\Delta=\log_{10}(D_{A}/D_{B})$ and $\log_{10}(\kappa^2_{\text{eff}})$ on the figure indeed suggests a power-law dependency of the CSS on the D-ratio.
-Detailed analysis indeed shows that it follows the expect characteristic exponent $-1/3$ excepted from the diffusion anisotropy analogy highlighted in the companion paper.
+The figure \ref{k2_EA@2.0_EB@2.0} represents the effective CSS computed from the OKMC estimation procedure with $(E_{A}=40 k_{B}T,E_{B}=40 k_{B}T)$ at various concentrations.
+With both rotation energies as high as $40 k_{B}T$ at $573\ {\si K}$, the particles will have a very large diffusion length before rotation, so they can safely be treated as purely 1D-mobile and thus the comparison with the analytical $k^2_{1D-1D}$ is relevant.
+For each $R$ value, the linear relation between $\Delta=\log_{10}(D_{A}/D_{B})$ and $\log_{10}(k^2_{\text{eff}})$ in the figure indeed suggests a power-law dependency of the CSSs on the D-ratio.
+Detailed analysis indeed shows that it follows the expected characteristic exponent $-1/3$ expected from the diffusion anisotropy analogy highlighted in the companion paper.
+The evolution of CSS surfaces with $R$ are more complex, and changing the representation to $\log_{10}(R)$ would not reveal a simple and general scaling.
+Again, this is not surprising, since according to \cite{Adjanor1}: